zebrunner/javascript-agent-cypress/README.md

     "reportingLoggingLevel": "debug"
   }
 ```
 Please note if logging is enabled then .log files will be rotated on daily basis.
 Also old files (dated older than 14 days ago) will be cleaned up automatically with new executions of tests.

-### Parallelized runs
-When results are getting tracked in Zebrunner all of them are coming into single test run instance.
-Such approach is followed for parallel tests execution as well.
-To set up proper tracking of parallel runs with Zebrunner you need to specify CI run id parameter.
-See configuration section to figure out how to make this using `reportingCiRunId` cypress property or `REPORTING_CI_RUN_ID` environment variable.
-CI run id must be unique value across Zebrunner project.
-So simple CI build number will not work as it might intercept with runs on another pipelines within same Jenkins instance.
-For example to generate new value inside of Jenkins pipeline you could you construction like this:
-`REPORTING_CI_RUN_ID = UUID.randomUUID().toString()`
-Note: Solution was tested with cypress dashboard parallelization approach.